Everyones' have a dream to become a lecturer or researcher in India. To get these posts, candidates have to appear in UGC NET, CSIR NET.

 Hope the article would be helpful to clear your doubt whether you can apply for UGC NET and CSIR NET both exams simultaneously or not?

 If you find the blog helpful, you can share it with your friends.
-Stay connected with Eduncle to be updated with the latest UGC NET updates and information.
+If you have any query, then share it with us through the comment box below.